 Geographic Connection to Pennsylvania: Farrell, Mercer County

 Born on February 10, 1930, in New York City, Elaine Lobl (E.L.)
 Konigsburg grew up in various towns in Pennsylvania.
-She graduated from the Carnegie Institute of Technology and the University of Pittsburgh with a major in chemistry, though she would later become a schoolteacher and a writer of juvenile fiction.
+She graduated from the Carnegie Institute of Technology and the University of Pittsburgh with a major in chemistry, and she would later become a science teacher schoolteacher and a writer of juvenile fiction.
 Konigsburg has won the Newbery Medal twice, for From the Mixed-Up Files of Mrs. Basil E. Frankweiler and The View From Saturday.
-On April 19, 2013, Konigsburg passed away in Falls Church, Virginia, leaving behind a lasting connection through her art and writing.
+Read more here.

 Attending the Carnegie Institute of Technology (now the Carnegie-Mellon University) in Pittsburgh, she earned her chemistry degree and BS in 1952, even after suffering a couple of explosive accidents in the laboratory.
 On the side, she worked as a manager in a dormitory laundry, a playground instructor, a waitress, and a library page.